Thank you for following this link.

-Of course I need the site for my advertising but I think of it as 'YOUR SITE'.
+Of course I need this site for advertising but I think of it as 'YOUR SITE'.
 Anyone who comes here with interest in doodles.
 I want this to be a place you can come to quickly when you have a question or are simply bored and want to do some reading.
 So PLEASE if you have an opinion on this site, especially an unfavorable one, PLEASE get in touch with me and tell me what is not working FOR YOU so I can fix it.
 If you know of anything you think would be nice to add PLEASE let me know.
 I love dogs and I love dog people.
 I am the kind of person that would like an overload of advice to filter through; as opposed to not getting enough information.

 Also I AM REAL.
 I'm Misti Hightshoe.
-A real person who loves dogs and puppies, spoils them and I absolutely love putting these little angels out in the world to be a little boy's best friend, a running partner, a dog who enjoys the lake and swimming, someone to snuggle with and talk to if you live alone.
+A real person who loves dogs and puppies, spoils them and I absolutely love putting these little angels out in the world to be a child's best friend, a running partner, a dog who enjoys the lake and swimming, someone to snuggle with and talk to if you live alone.
 These little babes are all set to love you, impress you and be your best friend.

 I always wanted two male standard poodles (spoos) and I just knew it was a dream that would never happen.
 Because they are very expensive.
 Then one day a friend of mine who raised dogs gave me a poodle.
 He had been returned because the owner's living situation changed.